THE VELVET CODA

 $40M / 4.1x · Same tier proves the upside is real

-Legacy DNA — tone references, not finance anchors
+Legacy DNA — Tone references, Not finance anchors

 Ocean's Eleven